xicu/slotemextremus/README.md

 * A real backend, including its data model, its endpoints, its business logic and its storage solution.
 * A real frontend, including a nice UX that allows me to eventually enjoy the races.

+#### Things that would be nice to have:
+* Port the lap detector to C++ to boost its efficiency.
+* Use AI (YOLO?) somehow sometimes somewhere for something.

 ## How does it work?

 Since this was all about learning and having fun, I set a number of preconditions upfront, which somehow act as NFRs (non-functional requirements):
 * I wanted to do the lap detection on a Raspberry Pi with a camera.
 Specifically, I had a 4 at home, so that was the one to go.
 Ideally, this should run on a 3 (I have two of those) and even in a Zero 2 (to make it super compact and battery opperated).
 * I didn't want to use AI for motion detection and tracking.
+More on that below.
 * I accept the slight time difference between the clocks of the different machines.
 I consider that the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) is good enough for this project.
 In case of doubt, it's the Pi the one owning the master clock.
 Please note that Raspberry OS uses `systemd-timesyncd` instead of `ntp` by default, so you might want to enable the latter with `sudo apt install ntp`.
 * Everything had to be wireless and as platform independent as possible (except the Pi for the lap detector).
 * I wanted to build the lap detector using some sort of modern, efficient and new (to me) technology.
 First option was Rust, although this was soon discarded because libraries and bindings were either C++ or Python.